-If you are a CSU-ERFA member who has been unable to resolve a problem with your pension or health care benefits, or if you have been subject to an adverse administrative ruling, call the CSU-ERFA headquarters at 818-718-7996 for help.
+If you are a CSU-ERFSA member who has been unable to resolve a problem with your pension or health care benefits, or if you have been subject to an adverse administrative ruling, call the CSU-ERFSA headquarters at 818-677-6522 for help.

 A detailed Survivor's Guide.
-This 30-page document, which was developed by the CSU-ERFA Pre- and Post-Retirement Concerns Committee, has been described as "invaluable" by many members.
+This 30-page document, which was developed by the CSU-ERFSA Pre- and Post-Retirement Concerns Committee, has been described as "invaluable" by many members.
 As noted in the introduction to the Survivor's Guide, "No one wishes to think about death, but the prudent person knows that it is inevitable and advanced preparation reduces the concerns and anxiety of the survivor at a time of stress.
 [The] Guide [identifies] items that can be considered and developed in advance of a death as well as items with which to be concerned when a death occurs."
-The Guide, which is tailored to the needs of CSU retirees and their spouses but it can be used by any California resident.
+The Guide is tailored to the needs of CSU retirees and their spouses but it can be used by any California resident.
 It provides a wealth of practical information.
 The Guide, which is remarkably complete, includes a Master Document Locator and a number of lists that the member can fill out and keep up to date.
 These include lists of assets and liabilities, employment records, military records, family records, insurance policies, pension and annuity benefits, professional advisors, bank and financial records, real and personal property.
 The Guide also has pages where the member can record funeral preferences, obituary information, and information regarding wills and trusts.

-A copy of the Survivor's Guide is provided free of charge to each new member when he or she joins CSU-ERFA.
-Replacement copies of the Guide are available to members for a nominal fee (currently $5) to cover the cost of printing and postage.
+A copy of the Survivor's Guide is provided free of charge to each new member when he or she joins CSU-ERFSA.
+Subsequent copies of the Guide are available to members for a nominal fee (currently $5) to cover the cost of printing and postage.
 Non-members can purchase copies of the Guide at a cost of $10 each.
 An order form for the Survivor's Guide can be downloaded here.

 A Grant Awards Program.
-CSU-ERFA members in good standing whether faculty, staff, or administrators (a membership application may be made concurrently with a grant application) may apply for funds to support research and creative projects that are in accordance with the following goals: 1) Scholarly research on issues important to the retiree as a continuing member of an academic discipline or community, 2) Research and scholarly projects that contribute to the quality of life of the retirees in the University system, 3) Research and creative projects that contribute to a given academic discipline, 4) Research pertaining to the retirement concerns of faculty within the California State University System.
+All CSU-ERFSA members in good standing whether faculty, staff, or administrators (a membership application may be made concurrently with a grant application) may apply for funds to support research and creative projects that are in accordance with the following goals: 1) Scholarly research on issues important to the retiree as a continuing member of an academic discipline or community, 2) Research and scholarly projects that contribute to the quality of life of the retirees in the University system, 3) Research and creative projects that contribute to a given academic discipline, 4) Research pertaining to the retirement concerns of faculty and staff within the California State University System.
 Links to the complete guidelines for the Grant Awards Program and the application form are provided below.
-Funds for the CSU-ERFA grants are provided by the CSU-ERFA Charitable Foundation.
-CSU-ERFA makes a contribution of $50 to the Foundation in memory of each deceased member.
+Funds for the CSU-ERFSA grants are provided by the CSU-ERFA Charitable Foundation.
+CSU-ERFSA makes a contribution to the Foundation in memory of each deceased member.
 Individual members and friends also may make contributions to the the CSU-ERFA Foundation to support the Grant Awards Program.
 Contributions can be made either by check or, in the case of members, by a monthly deduction from their CalPERS annuity payment.
 (Contributions made by individual members and friends to the Foundation are tax deductible.)

 Typically, one to four grant awards are made each year, and the grants range from a few hundred dollars to $1,000 in value, though larger awards are possible.
 The total amount available for the 2018 grant cycle will be announced after the April 7, 2018 State Council Meeting.
 Grant applications for the 2018 cycle may be submitted beginning July 1, 2018.
 Please download the application form using the link below.

-The deadline for the submission of proposals for the 2014-15 grant award cycle is December 16, 2014.
-Proposals may be submitted anytime after May 19, 2014, but must be received by the December 16th deadline.
-Notification of grant awards will be made February of 2015.
-Contact CSU-ERFA headquarters at (818) 677-6522 for application materials, or for more information about contributing to the CSU-ERFA Charitable Foundation.
+The deadline for the submission of proposals for the 2018 grant award cycle is October 31, 2018.
+Proposals may be submitted anytime after July 1, 2018, but must be received by the October 31st deadline.
+Notification of grant awards will be made in December of 2018.
+Contact CSU-ERFSA headquarters at (818) 677-6522 for application materials, or for more information about contributing to the CSU-ERFA Charitable Foundation.

 site is maintained by the California State University Emeritus and

-Retired Faculty Association (CSU-ERFA).
+Retired Faculty and Staff Association (CSU-ERFSA).
 Report problems to Mark Shapiro .
 This site may contain links to Web sites not

-administered by CSU-ERFA.
-CSU-ERFA is not responsible or
+administered by CSU-ERFSA.
+CSU-ERFSA is not responsible or

 liable for the accuracy or content of linked pages.